SERVICE NO: 2794

 FATE: Killed in Action – 13 October 1917 – Passchendaele Ridge, Belgium

 Robert Duff was born at Yarrawonga around 1894, a son of Robert Duff and Mary Burchill.
 By 1905, the Duffs were living at Milltown and Robert was attending the Myamyn State School.
-He was already excelling at athletics and football and when older played for the Milltown Football Club.
-In 1911, Mary Duff died at Condah at the age of forty-eight.
+He was already excelling at athletics and football.
+He later played for the Milltown Football Club.
+In 1911, Mary Duff died at Condah, aged forty-eight.

 Robert joined the railways and around 1913 started as a signalman at the Hamilton Railway Station.
-He was popular around the town playing football for St. George Football Club where he was known as Bobby.
-In August 1913, Robert was selected in a Hamilton district team to play a visiting Collingwood side with Robert kicking the first goal.
+He was popular around the town playing football for St. George Football Club, where he was known as Bobby.
+In August 1913, Robert was selected in a Hamilton district team to play a visiting Collingwood side, with Robert kicking the first goal.
 While in Hamilton, Robert was a member of the Citizen Forces and he sang at various concerts.
-Robert left Hamilton sometime after the 1914 football season the same year his father died in Melbourne.
+Robert left Hamilton after the 1914 football season, the same year his father died in Melbourne.

 On 16 October 1916, Robert enlisted in Melbourne.
-He gave his next of kin as his brother George then living at Hawksburn.
+He gave his next of kin as his brother George, then living at Hawksburn.
 Robert left Australia on 16 December 1916, with the 6th Reinforcements of the 38th Battalion arriving at Plymouth on 18 February 1917.
-Robert went into training but during June he was AWOL for a day and received four days of Field Punishment No. 2 and forfeited seven days pay.
-With his departure to France imminent, during July Robert wrote a will leaving everything to Miss Ethel May Barker of Palmer Street, Richmond.
+Robert went into training, but during June he was AWOL for a day, receiving four days of Field Punishment No. 2, and forfeiting seven days’ pay.
+With his departure to France imminent, during July Robert wrote a will, leaving everything to Miss Ethel May Barker of Palmer Street, Richmond.

-After news of Robert’s death reached Australia, Ethel May Barker, benefactor of Robert’s will came forward.
+After news of Robert’s death reached Australia, Ethel May Barker, benefactor of Robert’s will, came forward.
 She claimed a pension for herself and a child, Eva Maud Barker, daughter of Robert Duff.
-Ethel’s application as “intended wife” was rejected as she was not a dependant of Robert’s, however, a pension was approved for “ex-nuptial child” Eva who was born in 1917 at North Carlton.
+Ethel’s application as “intended wife” was rejected as she was not a dependant of Robert’s, however, a pension was approved for “ex-nuptial child” Eva, born in 1917 at North Carlton.
 Further research on Ethel shows she may have met Bobby while he was still in Hamilton.
-Robert’s belongings were forwarded on to Ethel including photos and cards.
+Robert’s belongings were forwarded to Ethel, including photos and cards.
 After “discreet enquires” by the AIF, it was found Ethel wished for Robert’s medals to go to his brother George.

 A tree was planted for Robert along Hamilton’s Anzac Avenue.